-Executive Vice President, Communications & Public Relations & President, AHLA Foundation
+Executive Vice President, Communications & Public Relations, AHLA; President & CEO, AHLA Foundation

-Rosanna Maietta is Executive Vice President of Communications and Public Relations at the American Hotel & Lodging Association (AHLA) and president of the AHLA Foundation.
+Rosanna Maietta is Executive Vice President of Communications & Public Relations at the American Hotel & Lodging Association (AHLA) and President & CEO of the AHLA Foundation.
 In this role, she is responsible for driving the strategic planning for all of the association’s internal and external communications and increasing visibility for the dynamic hotel industry in and outside Washington, D.C.
 She is also responsible for strengthening outreach to key stakeholders and media as well as developing targeted, integrated campaigns to raise awareness about key issues important to the industry.
-Ms. Maietta and her team are tasked with enhancing member communication to the more than 25,000 association members who represent large global brands, to independent properties, beds and breakfast and everything in between.
+Rosanna and her team are tasked with enhancing member communication to the more than 25,000 association members who represent large global brands, to independent properties, beds and breakfast and everything in between.

 On the Foundation, Rosanna oversees the philanthropic mission, which aims to support the hotel industry’s current workforce as well as aspiring hospitality professionals through the disbursements of scholarships and workforce development programs.
 Since its inception the foundation has disbursed some $25 million dollars in support of the industry.